otherchriso/acsm_lua/README.md

 The best support for anything ACSM-related is the [Emperor Servers Discord](https://discordapp.com/invite/6DGKJzB).

 It is highly recommended to test everything first in an ACSM installation that isn't your production server people rely on.
-The 'current config' page under ACSM's server menu is a good place to see the scripts operating withoug having to join the game.
+The 'current config' page under ACSM's server menu is a good place to see the scripts operating without having to join the game.

 ## Warranty
 No warranty is provided, or implied.